Calmarius/pl2019_3/README.md

 That's it.

-On other systems: just compile the _.cpp in libpfx as a library to get the corresponding object file.
+On other systems: all sources are included into files starting with _.
+So you only need to compile that single file.

 ---------